Canon 1D Mark III vs 5D Mark IV

 - More modern: Reflects 9 years and 6 months of technical progress since the 1D Mark III launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (18 : 4 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the contest (22 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Care should be taken when interpreting the review scores above, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.